Chuanming-Liu/DAzimSurfTomo/Readme.md

 ## DSurfJt

-The package of direct inversion for 3-D azimuthal anisotropy.
+The package of direct joint inversion for 3-D isotropic Vsv perturbation and azimuthal anisotropy without conventional tomography.

+Please can the manual for usage.